SR-67 Pavement Rehabilitation Project

 An additional $6 million will be provided by SB156 through the California Department of Technology (CDT), which will give middle-mile broadband opportunity for 18 miles to communities within the SR-67 corridor and extend the middle mile connectivity to SR78, SR-76, and SR-79.

-The project will begin construction in the summer of 2022 and will complete at the beginning of 2024.
+The project will begin construction in the summer of 2022 and will complete in early 2024.

 - Repair distressed pavement and improve ride quality.